NorthMcCormick/Polyonic/README.md

 The build task now runs a very basic validation to check the project structure saving the developer a lot of time instead of waiting to know if something is wrong.

+Added the Electrolyte clipboard plugin shim.
+Yay clipboards!
+It also has the buttons to demo and test the clipboard with Ionic Native.

 ### 0.1.1

 Fixing the build tools...